 Successful tech pilots enhance learning, build excitement around new initiatives, and subject classroom technology to rigorous, data-based testing.
-At the end of the school year, your district should come away with a clear understanding of the value of technology in the classroom.
+At the end of the school year after piloting technology, your district should come away with a clear understanding of the value of technology in the classroom.
 Take the guesswork out of new classroom tools and make sure that your district runs an organized and thorough pilot.

 Before introducing new devices or software into your district, make sure that you’ve identified clear, actionable goals for your pilot program.
 Launching technology in the classroom can accomplish many goals; some tools are used to improve test scores and prepare students for postsecondary success, while others help educators to raise literacy rates and decrease the number of students reliant on RTI programs.
 Some products are simply designed to increase student engagement and joy.
 Your district’s priorities will affect the classroom devices and edtech products that you chose to pilot and the ways in which you measure the success of your initiative.

 If your district is primarily interested in adding to an already successful edtech initiative, you might be looking to upgrade to the newest make and model of devices.
 Districts that prioritize innovation might even consider 3-D printers and other advanced makerspace tools.
 But if your district has yet to successfully implement targeted differentiation, a necessity for 21st century students, you might choose older, tried and true devices like iPads or Chromebooks, and devote your district’s time and money to effectively determining and addressing unique student needs.